Timaru Star II Tack Sales Info

 Current Order of Go

-August 2017 In approximately order of importance is a pair of rawhide snowshoes, a pair of saddle blankets for myself, a small gift for a friend (bits), and a pictorial Western saddle.
+October In approximate order of importance is a pair of saddle blankets for myself and a pictorial Western saddle.

-September Possibilities include as above, plus headgear for the book, and refurbishing existing Parade sets (there are 2).
+November The above, plus braided headgear for the book, and refurbishing existing Parade sets (there are 2).

 Check back often; about 2 months out is realistic.